7nolikov/7nolikov.github.io/7nolikov/content/posts/where-is-all-the-money-in-the-world.md

 ## Global Money in 2023

-The total global money supply (M3, which includes cash, deposits, and other liquid assets) in 2023 is estimated at **$160 trillion**.
+The total global money supply (M3, which includes cash, deposits, and other liquid assets) in 2023 is estimated at $160 trillion.
 This figure includes money held by governments, businesses, and individuals.
 Here's a breakdown of how this money is distributed globally:

 | Category | Estimated Amount (Trillions $) | Share of Total (%) |
 |----------|---------------------------------|--------------------|